dankraus/padawan360/README.md

 Press Start button to engage motors!

-Drive stick is now on the LEFT STICK and dome control is on the RIGHT STICK.
+Drive stick is now (as of 2019-11-01) on the LEFT STICK and dome control is on the RIGHT STICK.
 They have been reversed from what is seen in the below controller guide.
 Set `isLeftStickDrive` in the code to false to drive with the RIGHT STICK as seen in the guide.